Verulean/Advent-of-Code-2021/README.md

-# Advent-of-Code-2021
+# Verulean's Advent of Code 2021
-Repository for my solutions to the problems in the 2021 Advent of Code.
+Repository for my solutions to AoC 2021 problems, written in Python (3.8.5).